ShySec/cryptanalysis/Classic/Monoalphabetic Substitution/README.md

 ### Word Extraction

 [Word Extraction](https://en.wikipedia.org/wiki/Text_segmentation#Word_segmentation) is the process of identifying words in the (partially) decrypted message.
 Since multiple words are (relatively) unlikely to occur at random, successfully extracting multiple words at the start of partially decrypted messages suggests a good candidate substitution alphabet.
 A prefix [trie](https://en.wikipedia.org/wiki/Trie) is a relatively simple optimization that avoids searching through every word in our wordlist to identify candidate words.
+Greater fault-tolerance implemented [here](Word Extraction.md).